NICMx/FORT-validator/docs/incidence.md

 2. `warn`: Print error message in `warning` log level, continue validation as if nothing happened.
 3. `ignore`: Do not print error message, continue validation as if nothing happened.

-Since most of the incidences are result of a bad practice at the global RPKI, they have an `action` of `ignore` by default.
-If a strict behavior is desired, then the corresponding incidences should be configured with an `action` of `error`.
+Some incidences are `ignore`d by default, because they stem from bad practices (which are nonetheless likely harmless) in the global RPKI repositories.
+If a strict behavior is desired, then the corresponding incidence `action` should be upgraded.

 ## Incidence types